kentegrate/globecopter_led/README.md

 GlobeCopter LED

+## TODOs
+- Add a Kalman filter.
+- convert arduino sketch in enc directory to ESP32-idf format.

 ## Abstract
 This code is a program for the GlobeCopter LED ring that runs on the ESP32 board.